opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    # If using https + no cacert, should add OS_INSECURE environment parameter.
    export OS_INSECURE=True

-   # External network name for allocating floating IPs.
+   # The name of a network with external connectivity for allocating floating
-   # The attribute 'external' for this network must be True.
+   # IPs.
+It is required that at least one Neutron network with the attribute
+   # 'router:external=True' is pre-configured on the system under test.
+   # This network is used by test cases to SSH into tenant VMs and perform
+   # operations there.
    export EXTERNAL_NETWORK=xxx